-Nairobi, 30 April, 2020 / 3:39 AM
+Nairobi, 30 April, 2020 / 3:39 am (ACI Africa).

 Catholic Bishops in the East African nation of Kenya are appealing for support to facilitate the realization of their collective initiative that seeks to assist those affected by COVID-19 pandemic, especially the most vulnerable, “including the 2.5 million people living in informal settlements.”

 “The Kenya Conference of Catholic Bishops (KCCB) is appealing to all Christians, Partners and people of goodwill to support our emergency response initiatives to the COVID-19 pandemic in our Nation,” the Bishops appealed in their collective letter signed by KCCB Chairman, Archbishop Philip Anyolo.